Ettlingen: Religions

-Jewish families lived in Ettlingen since at least the 17th century.
+Jewish families lived in Ettlingen since at least the 14th century.
 They lived primarily in Färbergasse ('Dyers' Alley), which was formerly known as "Judengasse" (Jews' Alley).
+The Jews of Ettlingen paid a protection tax of 16 florins in the 18th century, which was reduced to 8 florins in 1812.
 Ettlingen's first synagogue was built on Albstraße in 1849, only to be torn down again when a new synagogue was built on Pforzheimerstraße and dedicated in 1889.
 The "New Synagogue" was itself destroyed during the infamous Kristallnacht pogrom of November 1938.
-Most of the remaining Jewish citizens of Ettlingen were deported soon thereafter as part of the Nazi "Final Solution."
+About two thirds of the remaining Jewish citizens of Ettlingen emigrated during the Nazi era and the rest were deported to concentration camps.

 Protestants (Lutherans), most of whom had moved to Ettlingen since the early 19th century, were first administered from Rüppurr, but in 1848 they received their own clergyman, and in 1869 their own parish (Johannesgemeinde - Congregation of St. John), which soon got its own church, the oldest Protestant church in Ettlingen.
 The Johannesgemeinde belonged to the city deanery of Karlsruhe at first, but was later transferred over to the deanery of Alb-Pfinz with its seat in Pfinztal.
 The congregation continued to grow and was eventually divided in 1951, creating the Paulusgemeinde (Congregation of St. Paul).
 The Paulusgemeinde had a parish hall built in 1953, adding a bell tower in 1965.
 The Paulusgemeinde was split up in 1972 to create the Luthergemeinde (Luther Congregation), which caters to the Protestants of Ettlingen West, Bruchhausen, Ettlingenweier, and Oberweier.
 From 1969 to 2003, Ettlingen was the seat of the Evangelical (Lutheran) Church in Baden's district of Central Baden.
 However, in the wake of efforts to save money, this district was dissolved and Ettlingen incorporated into the district of North Baden.